Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity

 \begin{proposition}[Multiplicity Bound for Non-optimal Models]\ \\ We can bound the disagreement between two classifiers $F \in R_\eps(B)$ and $G \in R_\delta(B)$ via

 \end{proposition}

 That is, the maximum possible disagreement between $F$ and $G$ is no greater than the largest disagreement that any model $H$ within accuracy drop $\eps + \delta$ could have with $B$ itself.

-We now connect our bound on multiplicity to \textbf{disparate impact}. \begin{proposition}[Upper Bound on Disparate Impact]\ \\ For two classifiers $F$ and $G$, the difference in their disparate impact can be bounded based on their disagreement and the size of the smaller group:
+We now connect this bound to \textbf{disparate impact}. \begin{proposition}[Upper Bound on Disparate Impact] For two classifiers $F$ and $G$, the difference in their disparate impact can be bounded based on their disagreement and the size of the smaller group:

 \end{proposition}